AshraktSamer/NTI-Mean-Stack-final-project/README.md

 Usage
 Once both the backend and frontend servers are running:
+.
+Open the frontend in your browser at http://localhost:4200.
+.
+The backend API is accessible at http://localhost:5000 (or the port you've configured).
+.
+Use the app for managing products, placing orders, and managing user authentication.

 Open the frontend in your browser at http://localhost:4200.
 The backend API is accessible at http://localhost:4000 (or the port you've configured).